wangonya/wangonya.com/content/blog/django-todo-api.md

 ## Creating the endpoints

-We\'ll have two endpoints for now:
+We'll have two endpoints for now:

 - `/todos` to `GET` a list of all our todos
 - `/todos/<id>` to `GET` the todo matching the id

-To test this out, we\'ll create two simple views in the `todos/view.py` file.
+To test this out, we'll create two simple views in the `todos/view.py` file.

 ```python